 Going to London, UK for a short stay?
 Here are 6 popular London landmarks you should visit along the majestic River Thames that you will love.

-The River Thames in London is the life of the city.
-The longest river in England with an incredible 33 bridges spanning across it in London itself, it plays host to a plethora of famous and historic landmarks.
-But here I’m going to list just 6 hot spots for you to visit which are all conveniently located along or near the banks of the river.
+The magnificent River Thames is the life of London.
+It is England’s longest river with an incredible 33 bridges spanning across it in London itself, and plays host to a plethora of historic landmarks and fun places to visit.

 1. The Tower Bridge